Protecting your Rights in the Wake of a Missouri Work Accident

 their insurers often seek to evade responsibility in paying many accident

 and injury claims.
 Consulting an attorneys is not mandated but is often

 in your best interest when dealing with a serious work accident.

-It may be in your best interest to hire a Missouri workers' compensation
+It may be in your best interest to hire a Missouri workers' compensation lawyer when:

 -The insurance company denies your case.